-NEW ORLEANS, April 19, 2011 /PRNewswire/ -- Entergy Corporation (NYSE: ETR) today indicated that it expects first quarter 2011 as-reported and operational earnings of approximately $1.37 per share.
-As-reported and operational results for first quarter 2010 were $1.12 per share and $1.33 per share, respectively.
-Entergy also affirmed its previously issued earnings guidance for 2011.
+NEW ORLEANS, April 19, 2012 /PRNewswire/ -- Entergy Corporation (NYSE: ETR) today indicated that it expects first quarter 2012 financial results to reflect an as-reported loss of approximately $(0.87) per share and operational earnings of approximately $0.43 per share.
+First quarter 2012 results included two non-cash charges arising from an asset impairment taken in accordance with financial accounting rules (classified as a special item discussed below) and a write-off of a regulatory asset associated with income taxes (included in operational results discussed below).
+Results for first quarter 2011 were $1.38 per share on both an as-reported basis and an operational basis.
+Entergy also updated its previously issued operational earnings guidance for 2012.

-As-reported results are prepared in accordance with generally accepted accounting principles and are comprised of operational earnings (described below) and special items.
-The special items, reflected in first quarter 2010 as-reported results for Entergy Wholesale Commodities and Parent & Other, were associated with the previously planned spin-off of the non-utility nuclear business.
+As-reported results are prepared in accordance with generally accepted accounting principles (GAAP) and are comprised of operational earnings (described below) and special items.
+Special items were recorded in the first quarter of 2012 for:

 Entergy Wholesale Commodities